Taeseong-Han/ECGNoiseQuantification/README.md

 python -m train.train_autoencoder --discretization
 ```
 This will launch training with default settings using discretized superlet scalograms.
 You can customize training using additional arguments.
-This autoencoder acts as the feature compressor for the Latent Diffusion Model and must be trained before running the diffusion-based training pipeline.
+This autoencoder acts as the feature compressor for the latent diffusion model and must be trained before running the diffusion-based training pipeline.

 > ⚠️ The training script structure is unified across this project.
 > The same CLI pattern applies to training: